-Coliform Bacteria

-Fecal

-Total Coliform or E. Total No. of

-Coliform Coli Positive E.

-Maximum Maximum Maximum Coli or Fecal Likely Source

-Contaminant Contaminant Highest No. Contaminant Coliform of

-Level Goal Level of Positive Level Samples Violation Contamination

-Naturally present

-1 positive in the

-0 monthly sample.
-1 0 0 No environment.
+Coliform Bacteria Maximum Contaminant Level Goal Total Coliform Maximum Contaminant Level Highest No. of Positive Fecal Coliform or E. Coli Maximum Contaminant Level Total No. of Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination 0 1 positive monthly sample.
+0 0 0 No Naturally present in the environment.

 Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
 While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
 Coliform bacteria are hardier than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption.
-The City of Harker Heights collected 360 bacteriological samples for 2021.
-Of the 360 samples, one tested positive for total coliform.
-The total coliform positive site was resampled.
-Samples were also taken within five connections upstream and downstream from the total coliform positive site.
-The three repeat samples tested negative for total coliform bacteria.
+The City of Harker Heights collected 360 bacteriological samples for 2022.